00Himnshi/Formatix/README.md

-# ProFormatter - Automated IEEE Formatting Tool
+# Formatix - Automated IEEE Formatting Tool

-ProFormatter is an automated IEEE formatting tool that converts plain text into properly formatted IEEE-style documents.
+Formatix is an automated IEEE formatting tool that converts plain text into properly formatted IEEE-style documents.
 This tool saves time and ensures consistency in research paper formatting.

 ## 🚀 Features